 From digital transformation to more efficient processes, technology is a fundamental driver of innovation and plays an important role enabling the circular economy.

-Despite this, when it comes to sustainability, IT is also a key part of the problem.
-It's predicted that 74.7 million metric tonnes of e-waste will be generated globally in 2030.
+However, there's reason to be cautious when it comes to IT asset management, as it's predicted that 74.7 million metric tons of e-waste will be generated globally by 2030.

 Not only this, but enterprise IT's contribution to greenhouse gas (GHG) emissions is set to grow annually; by 2025, enterprise IT will have the equivalent carbon footprint of 463 million passenger vehicles driven for a year.